bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 ahead and add these in.
 Let position equals zero, let counter equals zero, then I&apos;m going to use my <b>jQuery</b> object to go in and say, Okay pound slider ul.css.
 Your width is going to be total width.
-Let&apos;s stop the lesson here and then we&apos;ll talk about this more in the next lesson.
+Let&apos;s stop the lesson here and then we&apos;ll talk about this more in the next lesson.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch3-04">3.04 Click Handler for Next Button (8:05)</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->